 Step-4: You can change the report format by changing the highlighted drop down value as shown in above figure.

 Step-5: Click on the Test project folder structure, appearing on the right side panel.
-Test report will be generated successfully.
+The test report will be generated successfully.

 Same way, you can generate Test plan report.